 Character Development Brainstorming

-I’d say that, out of the above questions, the answers that will make a huge difference to your story page by page are the questions of goals/needs/wants/frustrations and their motivation.
+I’d say that, out of the above questions in the character development worksheet, the answers that will make a huge difference to your story page by page are the questions of goals/needs/wants/frustrations and their motivation.
 A human being changes from moment to moment.
 In one scene with their crazy mom, they might want to stick it to The Man.
 In another, they might just want a parent who can listen to them.

 Character Objective and Motivation